tmathmeyer/tint3/configuration.md

 produces:
 ![screenshot](https://github.com/tmathmeyer/tint3/blob/master/screenshot.png)

-### Configuration path
+###Configuration path

-The configuration is basically fetch from `~/.tint3rc` or `~/.config/tint3/tint3rc`.
+tint3 will read a default configuration from either `~/.tint3rc` or `~/.config/tint3/tint3rc`, with the former taking precedence.
 You can also set a custom path using the `tint3 -c /path/to/your/awesome/config/file` command.

 ##Blocks
 ###overview